 CAD Modeling

 Computer Aided Design (CAD) is now an essential part of product design, development, and engineering.
 Most all product design projects generally end in some form of CAD model for manufacturing and production.
-All product designers should have some familiarity and skill in CAD modeling, whether for external aesthetic form creation and ergonomics/usability, or for product engineering purposes.
+Thus, all product designers should have some familiarity and skill in CAD modeling, whether for external aesthetic form creation and ergonomics/usability, or for product engineering purposes.

-Though there are many very good CAD modeling software packages out there, I personally use, and highly recommend, Autodesk's Fusion 360 CAD software package.
+Though there are many very good CAD modeling software packages out there, I personally use, and highly recommend, Autodesk's Fusion CAD software package.
 It runs natively on both Macs and PCs, is easy to learn and use, and will do most anything needed in product design and development.
 This includes solid modeling, surface modeling, design analysis, animation, rendering, and detail drawings.
 There are also a vast array of demonstrations and tutorials available online for learning this software.

 SITE DISCLAIMER: please see MenuBar>Home>Site Disclaimer.